henriknero/arduino_hacking/README.md

 I should be able to use [Arduino as ISP](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP) for burning the bootloader in a similar way to AVR-ISP, however it is not suggested as a possible solution on the [Hacking bootloader page](https://docs.arduino.cc/hacking/software/Bootloader) which is a bit concerning.
 Will need to verify in some way.

-How does arduino write to flash during boot?
+* How does arduino write to flash during boot?
+  - The Z-pointer(Reg-31, Reg-30) is used to address the flash when doing SPM(Store Program Memory) commands.
-How does arduino lock flash after boot?
+* How does arduino lock flash after boot?
-How does arduino know that flash should be reprogrammed?
+* How does arduino know that flash should be reprogrammed?

 ## Debugging atmega328